 The statement ‘These need to be sung in a low calming voice to a young child when they are tucked in bed’ is one I don’t understand at all.

 I know about children.
 They are going to fall asleep if you do this.
 What sort of a literary experience is that?
-If they fall asleep while you read/sing – what’s the point in any of this work?

 I look forward to your revisions and many further payments.